ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 };
 ```

-You can paste this code at the developer console of your browser.
+You can paste this code into the developer console of your browser.
 Calling this
 function by writing `requestPort(8084)` at the console will open an XHR for port
 `8084`.
 The function will print how long the browser took to open a socket on
 that port.
-I invite you to call this function with a combination of empty and
+I recommended you to call this function with a combination of empty
-non-empty ports to observe various response timings.
+and non-empty ports to observe the difference in response timings.

 I tried opening a bunch of requests using `requestPort()` function at suspected
 ports.
 For me the method was giving unidentifiable patterns in the time the